meinside/telegram-bot-sox/README.md

 ### Run as a service

-If you run it as a service,
+If you want to run it as a service,

 #### macOS (launchd)